History of Curaçao: Dutch colony

 After the bankruptcy of the WIC in 1791, Curaçao became an actual Dutch colony.
 The Dutch were able to suppress the slave revolt of 1795.
 The uprising was led by Tula, a slave who plays a central role in the history of Curaçao.

 On 18 January 1795, William V, Prince of Orange fled from the Netherlands, and went into exile in Great-Britain shortly before the announcement of the Batavian Republic.
 Governor Johannes de Veer refused to submit to the Batavian Republic, and was replaced by Jan Jacob Beaujon in August 1796.
 Beaujon was suspected of being an orangist and pro-British.
-The schutterij (militia) lead by Johann Lauffer and aided by French troops from Guadeloupe committed a coup d'état, and on 1 December, Lauffer was installed as Governor of Curaçao and Dependencies.
+The schutterij (militia) led by Johann Lauffer and aided by French troops from Guadeloupe committed a coup d'état, and on 1 December, Lauffer was installed as Governor of Curaçao and Dependencies.

 The British captured Curaçao in 1800 and held it until 1803.
 They attacked again in 1804, and then held it from 1807 to 1816, after which they handed it back to the Dutch under the terms of the Treaty of Paris.

 Curaçao's proximity to Venezuela resulted in interaction with cultures of the coastal areas.
 For instance, architectural similarities can be seen between the 19th-century parts of Willemstad and the nearby Venezuelan city of Coro in Falcón State.
 In the 19th century, Curaçaoans such as Manuel Piar and Luis Brión were prominently engaged in the wars of independence of Venezuela and Colombia.
 Political refugees from the mainland (such as Simon Bolivar) regrouped in Curaçao.
-Children from affluent Venezuelan families were educated on the island.
+Children from affluent Venezuelan families were educated on the island..
+By 1823 a severe economic depression aggravated by a smallpox epidemic that broke out in 1827 led a significant number of Jews to leave the island and move to Venezuela and Colombia.

 In order to reduce the administrative costs, the West Indies colonies were reduced in 1828 to one colony with a Governor-General in Paramaribo.
 In 1845 they partly returned to this because the administration of the islands from Suriname did not work well.
 From that year on there were again two West Indian colonies: Suriname, and Curaçao and Dependencies, both the Windward and Leeward Islands.